jinal--shah/demo-coreos-vagrant-setup/README.md

 ### devbox workspaces

-There is a shell helper function `devbox` as part of the deployed [.bashrc](files/.bashrc).
+There is a shell helper function `devbox` as part of the deployed [.bashrc](files/homedir/.bashrc).
-This drops the user in to a docker container with user-defined volumes mapped from the coreos host.
+This drops the user in to a docker container with user-defined volumes mapped from the CoreOS host.

-See the [devbox\_aws] [1] and my derived [devbox\_aws\_coreos] [2] containers for more information
+See the [devbox\_aws][1] and my derived [devbox\_aws\_coreos][2] containers for more information.

-I use these to develop automation for dockerised apps on AWS - running on coreos instances, naturally ;)
+I use the latter to develop automation for dockerised apps on AWS - running on CoreOS instances, naturally ;)

 However the default opsgang/devbox\_aws:stable image used by the `devbox` function is os-agnostic.

-## helper functions (.bashrc)
+## shell functions (.bashrc)

-There are a bunch of `fleet` helper functions, to make cluster navigation easier.

-Additionally the forwardSsh() shell function will create an ssh-agent (or re-use any existing one) adding all of the keys under the core user's .ssh dir.
+* forwardSsh(): creates an ssh-agent (or will re-use an existing one) adding all of the keys under the core user's .ssh dir.

+* devbox(): drops the user in to a new named container, or in to an existing one of the same name.
+You can export the following 2 vars to your env before calling devbox()

+    * $DEFAULT\_DEVBOX\_IMAGE defaults to opsgang/devbox\_aws - set this to your own
+        custom one as desired.

+    * $DEFAULT\_DEVBOX\_USER defaults to `root` - set this to the user appropriate for your DEVBOX\_IMAGE